Trump attends Army-Navy rivalry game in Philadelphia

 President Trump attended the 120th Army-Navy football game in Philadelphia on Saturday for the third time, where he told players they can play professional football after graduation under a new waiver for service academy athletes.

-Trump stopped at the locker rooms of both the Army Black Knights, who are 5-7 heading into the game, and the Navy Midshipmen, with a record of 9-2, to wish the teams good luck and announce that their service could be delayed to play in the NFL.
+Trump stopped at the locker rooms of both the Army Black Knights, who were 5-7 heading into the game, and the Navy Midshipmen, with a record of 9-2, to wish the teams good luck and announce that their service could be delayed to play in the NFL.

 “So what we’re doing now is you’ll go out and you’ll make a fortune," Trump said in the Army locker room.
 "And after you are all finished with your professional career, you’ll go and you’ll serve.
 And everybody’s thrilled.”